Chirruping nightjar

 The chirruping nightjar or kayumanggi nightjar (Caprimulgus griseatus) is a species of nightjar found in the Philippines.
 This species was formerly conspecific with the Savanna nightjar but was designated as its own distinct species due to its difference in calls.

 Description and taxonomy

-EBird describes this as "Well-camouflaged nightbird, endemic to the Philippines.
-Inhabits open areas in grasslands, as well as scrubby forest edge and rocky river margins.
-Intricately patterned gray-brown, but without the white throat and tail-tips of Philippine Nightjar, and has a less contrasting wing pattern at rest.
-Listen for its song, a bright, rising "j'wee!", averaging clearer and less buzzy than the song of the closely related Savanna Nightjar (under which Chirruping was once treated as a subspecies).
-Little-known Mindanao population may be a distinct taxa."

 It was once considered conspecific with the savanna nightjar, while it is significantly different in vocalization.
 This name Chirruping is based on its distinct high pitched call.
 Its alternate name Kayumanggi is a Tagolog word for brown, often used when describing a person's skin color.